The Huge and Dark Caves of Niah National Park

 A guide to hiking and accommodation in the Borneo Caves

 Niah National Park (Taman Negara Niah), is one of the highlights of Sarawak, the southern state of Malaysian Borneo.
-Not only for the jungle, the wildlife and the huge caves, but also for its seamless historical and cultural relevance, since the middle paleolithic.
-Human remaining found here have been esteemed 40.000 years old and one of the cave features paintings from the iron-age (almost completely faded).
+Not only for the jungle, the wildlife, and the huge caves but also for its seamless historical and cultural relevance, since the middle Paleolithic.
+Human remains found here have been esteemed 40.000 years old and one of the cave features paintings from the Iron Age (almost completely faded).

 This article is part of our “DIY Adventure Travel in Borneo” series.
-Links to the other parts are at the bottom of this page, together with a map of the route with elevation profile and a street level photo map taken from our bikes.
+Links to the other parts are at the bottom of this page, together with a map of the route.

 Here are some general